DiceDB/docs/src/content/docs/commands/HGET.md

 ---
 title: HGET
-description: Documentation for the Redis command HGET
+description: Documentation for the DiceDB command HGET
 ---

-# DiceDB Command: HGET

-## Overview

 The `HGET` command in DiceDB is used to retrieve the value associated with a specified field within a hash stored at a given key.
 If the key or the field does not exist, the command returns a `nil` value.